 He recently setup his own astronomy organisation, called Space4All - to encourage practical astronomy and engage members from all backgrounds.
-The objectives of the organisation - to engage and inspire more of us to look up at the night-sky to recognise the importance of protecting to feel compelled to protect it.
+These objectives are the foundations of Josh's moral, "you must be inspired by something in order to feel compelled to protect it".
 He has previous experience within the Film and Television Industry in both Science and Natural History Productions.
 Previous experience includes major production houses and festivals include Films @59 and The Wildscreen Festival.

-In February (2020), Josh collaborated with Wildlife Conservationist, Mya-Rose Craig (Birdgirl) to produce a short promotional film to highlight her work in wildlife conservation.
-The film as later showcased at her Honorary Doctorate Celebrations in Bristol.
+In February (2020), Josh collaborated with Wildlife Conservationist, Mya-Rose Craig (Birdgirl) to produce her showreel - to highlight her work in wildlife conservation.
+The promotional film was later showcased at her Honorary Doctorate Celebrations in Bristol.

-Josh's aspirations have furthered him to collaborate and photograph protected UNESCO World Heritage Sites, including Stonehenge - conserved for by English Heritage.
+Josh's aspirations have furthered him to collaborate and photograph protected UNESCO World Heritage Sites, including Stonehenge - on behalf of English Heritage.

 Links to recent work can be found in both the 'Showreel' and 'Portfolios' links above.